castogio/castogio.github.io/content/multi_ap_coordinate_spatial_resuse.md

 ## Traffic Scheduling Algorithms

-The operation can be repeated using different reference APs so that multiple groups of “compatible” APs can be found.
-APs that are located in better positions (or trivially far enough) may end up belonging to multiple groups.
+The operation can be repeated using different reference APs to find multiple groups of “compatible” APs.
+APs in better positions (or trivially far enough) may belong to various groups.
 Once the groups are identified, the CC must select what groups should transmit.
 The paper proposes four strategies based on the number of packets buffered in the APs of the group: